AssemblyScript/assemblyscript/lib/loader/README.md

   ```

 * **__getString**(ptr: `number`): `string`<br />
-  Copies a string's value from the module's memory.
+  Copies a string's value from the module's memory. `ptr` must not be zero.

   ```ts
   var str = module.__getString(ptr);